-- Stephen Foster, the composer of Florida's official state song, "Old Folks at Home," is memorialized at the park through the dedication of a museum and a working carillon tower on the bank of the Suwannee River. - The park's establishment inspired the creation of the Florida Folk Festival and its celebration of diverse people, music, dance, crafts, food, and other traditions throughout the state of Florida. - From the mid-1800s to the 1920s, the town of White Springs was a popular tourist destination due to the alleged medicinal properties of the local White Sulphur Springs.
+- Stephen Foster, the composer of Florida's official state song, "Old Folks at Home," is memorialized at the park through the dedication of a museum and a working carillon tower on the bank of the Suwannee River. - Establishment of the park inspired the creation of the Florida Folk Festival and its celebration of diverse people, music, dance, crafts, food, and other traditions throughout the state of Florida. - From the mid-1800s to the 1920s, the town of White Springs was a popular tourist destination due to the perceived medicinal properties of the local White Sulphur Springs.
 A springhouse was built around the springs in 1901.
 Theodore Roosevelt and Henry Ford are among the most famous visitors. - Within the park, 15 distinct natural communities and 23 imperiled plant and animal species have been recorded.
-These include the hooded pitcher plant (Sarracenia minor), Gulf sturgeon (Acipenser oxyrinchus desotoi), gopher tortoise (Gopherus polyphemus) and wood stork (Mycteria americana). - Resource-based recreation opportunities available to the public include camping, primitive camping, canoeing/kayaking, fishing, cycling, and hiking.
-The park is designated as a gateway to the Suwannee River Wilderness Trail, with riverside cabins available for paddlers.
+These include the hooded pitcher plant (Sarracenia minor), Gulf sturgeon (Acipenser oxyrinchus desotoi), gopher tortoise (Gopherus polyphemus), and wood stork (Mycteria americana). - Designated as a gateway to the Suwannee River Wilderness Trail, the park offers a diversity of recreation and interpretation opportunities on both the River and the uplands that are inextricable from the natural and cultural histories of the river.